General Terms and Conditions (GTCs)

 5.3 If a partial sum is not paid in accordance with the contract, the Supplier is entitled to adhere to the contract or to withdraw from the contract and in both cases to claim damages.
 This right of withdrawal shall also apply in the event that the consignment is already in the possession of the Customer.

-5.4 If the Customer fails to comply with the agreed payment dates, the Customer shall,
+5.4 If the Customer fails to comply with the agreed payment dates, the Customer shall, after being sent a reminder, pay interest on arrears at a rate of 5% from the due date stated in the reminder.

 6. Retention of title